MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 * * *

-### Step 2: Traefik Config - Access Logs Type and Location
+### : Traefik Config - Access Logs Type and Location

 In your static `traefik.yml` config, you will need to be sure you're passing the same path, and telling what kind of log format you need.